Hayley Vaughan

 Hayley Vaughan is a fictional character from the American ABC soap opera, All My Children.
-She was portrayed by actress Kelly Ripa from November 22, 1990 to December 18, 2002.
+She was portrayed by actress Kelly Ripa from November 22, 1990, to December 18, 2002.
 Ripa returned to the role briefly for two episodes in January 2010 for the series' 40th anniversary.

 After Ripa introduced the role of Hayley Vaughan to viewers, she quickly became one of the most popular characters on the soap opera.
 On April 14, 2011, after the impending cancellation of All My Children, Live with Regis and Kelly honored the character of Hayley with a special video montage, as Ripa felt saddened by the loss of the series.

 Storylines

 Hayley arrived in Pine Valley on Thanksgiving Day 1990 with her hair dyed jet black in an Elvira hairdo with makeup to match (she was Pine Valley's answer to punk rock).
 She crashed Trevor and Natalie's party and announced that she was staying with them.
 Her mother Arlene soon followed and it was revealed that Hayley had spent a miserable childhood playing caretaker to her alcoholic mother.
 When Arlene crashed into Jack's car causing a pregnant Brooke to go into premature labor, Arlene pleaded with Hayley to lie and say she was driving to keep Arlene from going to jail for a drunk driving charge.
 Hayley complied.
 Hayley's then-boyfriend, Brian Bodine, knew the truth and convinced Hayley to come clean.
-Arlene went to jail for her role in the scheme.
+Arlene, unable to let her daughter take the blame for her crime, confessed and went to jail for her role in the scheme.
 Hayley and Brian got engaged, but her ever-controlling father, Adam, saw to it that this relationship came to an abrupt end.

 Hayley turned to alcohol and Will Cortlandt for comfort.
 Having been disinherited by his Uncle Palmer, Will convinced a drunken Hayley to elope with him.
 When Will tried to force himself upon his virgin wife, Hayley couldn't bring herself to sleep with Will.
 Hayley slowly turned against nearly everyone who loved her, due to Will's manipulations and staunchly defended him when Gloria Marsh accused him of rape.
 Will was later found murdered after Hayley, in a drunken epiphany, finally realized the truth about him.
 Janet Green was later revealed as the murderer.
 After her relationship with Brian ended, Hayley was free to fall in love with Charlie Brent.
 They opened Pine Valley Investigations and had a wonderful relationship until Adam, once again stepped in and broke up this relationship.
 Adam turned over the CEO position of Enchantment to Hayley as a consolation prize in order to control her.